imizik/poketrackerapp/README.md

 The user should have the ability to filter this list based on name, Pokedex number, and the Pokemon's primary and secondary types.
 In addition, the user should also be able to mark a Pokemon as "caught".

+Each Pokemon's caught status needs to be saved so that when the user come back to the app after closing it their progress is still reflected.

 Provided in the `design` folder is a list of screenshots that contain how the design should look.
 Feel free to make any modifications to the design that you feel would make for a better UX.

 The list of Pokemon to sort can be found in `client/src/data/pokemon.ts`.